lujakob/ionic2-basic-login/README.md

 ( see backend/actions/methods.js file for REST Api endpoints and use Postman to test )

 ## Changelog
 This is a JsonWebToken based authentication.
 Login/Logout is being showed on the same page, depending on auth status.

+I tried to implement redux-thunk.
+Not working though...